JunioJsv/mtk-easy-su/README.md

 | Nokia 1         | TA-1130 | Mediatek MT6739WW|   Fail  |

 ### Acknowledgments :handshake:
-- This app was based on [this](https://forum.xda-developers.com/showpost.php?p=79626434&postcount=135) tutorial.
+- This app was based on [this](https://forum.xda-developers.com/android/development/amazing-temp-root-mediatek-armv8-t3922213/post82081703#post82081703) tutorial.
-- Thanks to [Diplomatic](https://forum.xda-developers.com/member.php?u=8132642) for writing the script that makes this app possible.
+- Thanks to [Diplomatic](https://forum.xda-developers.com/member.php?u=8132642) for writing the mtk-su that makes this app possible.
 - Thanks to everyone on the LG K10 XDA Forum.
-- Thanks to John Wu for Magisk Manager. [@topjohnwu](https://twitter.com/topjohnwu)
+- Thanks to John Wu for Magisk. [@topjohnwu](https://twitter.com/topjohnwu)

 ### Warning :warning:
     WARNING: DO NOT UPDATE MAGISK THROUGH MAGISK MANAGER ON A LOCKED BOOTLOADER OR YOU WILL BRICK YOUR DEVICE.